Foster Farms battles insurers over definition of 'recall'

 The three underwriters operate on the 326-year-old Lloyd’s of London insurance market, a collection of about 90 competing insurers housed in a landmark building in the heart of London’s financial district.

-“We don’t confirm or comment on clients or claims,” XL Insurance said in a statement.
-Lloyd’s of London and the other two underwriters could not be reached for comment.
+Lloyd’s of London could not be reached for comment about the case this week.
+XL Insurance declined to comment, saying in a statement, “We don’t confirm or comment on clients or claims.”
+The other two underwriters could not be reached for comment.

 At issue is a Jan.
 8 decision by the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) to issue a notice of suspension of Foster’s facility in Livingston, California, after it found cockroaches at the site.

-Foster Farms, which had paid a premium of nearly $600,000 for a 12-month product contamination policy, then filed $14.2 million in claims for the lost products and other costs incurred from the stoppage.
+Foster Farms, which paid more than $612,000 in a 12-month insurance premium and other associated fees to XL Insurance, then filed $14.2 million in claims for the lost products and other costs incurred from the stoppage.

-But according to internal emails, letters and other court documents filed in the case, the insurers rejected the claims because Foster Farms did not initiate a recall of its chicken, either from retailer shelves or from customers’ warehouses.
+But according to internal emails, letters and other court documents filed in the case, the insurers rejected the claims because Foster Farms did not pull products from shelves as a result of the government action.

-“We agree that ‘recall’ is not defined within our policy, however to attempt to expand the definition of this word beyond the common meaning is clearly misguided and we do not agree that any ambiguity exists,” Jonathan Kelly, an XL Group claims manager, said in a letter to Foster Farms’ legal team.
+Foster Farms has repeatedly said its products are safe if properly handled.
+It is considering whether to file a new insurance claim for last week’s recall, Zarlenga said.

-In the midst of the legal dispute, Foster Farmers says it is considering filing a new insurance claim related to its voluntary recall last week of an undisclosed amount of contaminated chicken linked to a major salmonella outbreak.
+“You have to give Foster Farms credit for misusing the English language for their economic advantage,” said William Marler, a food safety attorney who is representing a California man allegedly sickened by the salmonella outbreak.

 The case is Foster Poultry Farms Inc v.
 Certain Underwriters at Lloyd‘s, London, U.S. District Court, Eastern District of California, No. 14-cv-00953.